-- b.
-Specific guidelines for presentation of research and data.
+b.
+Specific guidelines for presentation of research and data

 In all cases, details for the presentation of original data should be worked out between the student and the first and second readers.
-However, the following can be used as guidelines: - (i) The thesis must be written by the student and plagiarism will not be tolerated. - (ii) Large parts of the written thesis may be taken or adapted from material already published by the student.
+However, the following can be used as guidelines:

+i.
+The thesis must be written by the student and plagiarism will not be tolerated.

+ii.
+Large parts of the written thesis may be taken or adapted from material already published by the student.
 However, published papers cannot be simply stapled together.
 When the work is part of a multi-authored paper the student should clearly designate what experiments and analyses were performed by co-authors, giving credit in the text as well as in the figure legends or table footnotes.
 In order that the student does not encroach on any copyrights, the student should be sure that they have prior permission from the publisher to use any copyrighted material in their thesis.

-- (iii) In general, all data relevant to the thesis should be included in the thesis.
-It is usually not acceptable to list primary, relevant data as "data not shown" or to refer to primary data published in another source. - (iv) It is recognized that figures within the thesis may not be consistent.
+iii.
+In general, all data relevant to the thesis should be included in the thesis.
+It is usually not acceptable to list primary, relevant data as "data not shown" or to refer to primary data published in another source.

+iv.
+It is recognized that figures within the thesis may not be consistent.
 For example, figures may have been taken from published articles in journals with different style formats.
-In general, it is not necessary to revise figures specifically for the thesis. - (v) Original figures (even in the final Graduate School versions of the thesis) are required only where it is necessary to see and evaluate primary data.
-For example, students are encouraged to use electronic scans of autoradiographs if relevant data are clear. - c.
-References must be listed and cited according to a standard and consistent journal format. - (i) The Reference List must include all authors, year published, title of article, journal (full name), volume and inclusive pages.
+In general, it is not necessary to revise figures specifically for the thesis.

+v.
+Original figures (even in the final Graduate School versions of the thesis) are required only where it is necessary to see and evaluate primary data.
+For example, students are encouraged to use electronic scans of autoradiographs if relevant data are clear c.
+References i.
+The Reference List must include all authors, year published, title of article, journal (full name), volume and inclusive pages.
 Journal name abbreviations may only be used if the references are preceded by a list of these abbreviations along with the full name of each journal.
-The following provides examples of a suggested concise format for references: